Advanced Pain Management Center

 Up to 30% of cases of low back pain are caused by problems with the sacroiliac (SI) joints.
-The team at Advanced Pain Management Center in Portland, Oregon, led by interventional pain management physician Vladimir Fiks, MD, performs SI joint fusion, a minimally invasive treatment for SI joint pain.
+The team at Advanced Pain Management Center in Portland, Oregon, led by interventional pain management physician Vladimir Fiks, MD, performs SI joint fusion, minimally invasive treatment for SI joint pain.
 Find out if it can help you by calling the practice or making an appointment over the phone, also serving the surrounding areas of Aloha, Hillsboro, Beaverton, Tigard & Lake Oswego.

 The sacroiliac (SI) joints are in your pelvis.
 They link the ileum bones of each hip to the sacrum, the triangular bone at the bottom part of the spine, just above the tailbone.
 The SI joints work like shock absorbers, preventing impact forces from reaching the spine, and they have limited movement.
 These they become unstable.